vree-sdk/documentation/docs/vree-events.md

 Validate the summary and click `Generate` to generate the event.

-Finally, create the event instance by going to `Create > VReeSDK > Custom Events` and selecting the generated event.
+Finally, create the event instance by going to `Create > VReeSDK > Events` and selecting the generated event.
 This created the scriptable object event instance which can be referenced from anywhere.

 ## Using VRee Events